L-sky/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/plot_week_patern-1.png)

-Let see what we got.
-Peoples sleep longer on weekends, but have more movement during the day (as expected ).
+Plots support hypothesis that people sleep longer, but have more movement during the day on weekends (as expected from typical work hours).